 What is a super hat-trick?

 A super hat-trick is when a player scores 3 goals in a specific way—one with the right foot, one with the left foot, and one with the head.

 This is also referred to as a perfect hat-trick.
 A super hat-trick is rare in soccer.

-Keep practicing, stick to the key points in this article and you’ll score more goals.
-The more we practice, the more soccer goals we’ll score, and that makes soccer even more fun!
+Keep practicing, stick to the key points in this article, and you’ll score more goals.
+The more we practice, the more soccer goals we’ll score, making soccer even more fun!